matter-labs/zksync-era/docs/setup-dev.md

 ## Easier method using `nix`

 Nix is a tool that can fetch _exactly_ the right dependencies specified via hashes.
-The current config is Linux-only, but it is likely that it can be adapted to Mac.
+The current config is Linux-only but it is likely that it can be adapted to Mac.

 Install `nix`.
 Enable the nix command and flakes.